Introduction

 Tenant’s Duty to Pay Rent in NSW

-It is also important for landlords to understand that tenants must continue to pay rent even if they are dissatisfied with aspects of their tenancy, such as unaddressed repair issues.
-Stopping rent payments under such circumstances is not legally justified and can lead to significant consequences for the tenant, including potential eviction.
+Tenants must continue to pay rent even if they are dissatisfied with aspects of their tenancy, such as unaddressed repair issues.
+Stopping rent payments under such circumstances is not legally justified and may lead to eviction.

 By ensuring these obligations are clearly communicated and upheld, landlords can maintain a stable and legally compliant rental environment.